-The IAASB also agreed to continue to explore auditor reporting on going concern (GC).
-Amongst other matters, the IAASB asked the Task Force to further consider how work underway by accounting standard setters, including the International Accounting Standards Board and the US Financial Accounting Standards Board, may affect the nature and timing of the IAASB’s proposals.
-It also asked the Task Force to further consider whether reporting on GC should be required for all entities, or whether an approach based on the importance of GC considerations to the individual entity would be preferable.
+The IAASB also agreed to continue to explore auditor reporting on going concern.
+Among other matters, the IAASB asked the Task Force to further consider how work underway by accounting standard setters, including the International Accounting Standards Board (IASB) and the US Financial Accounting Standards Board (FASB), may affect the nature and timing of the IAASB’s proposals.
+It also asked the Task Force to further consider whether reporting on going concern should be required for all entities, or whether an approach based on the importance of going concern considerations to the individual entity would be preferable.

-In relation to the "building blocks" approach, the IAASB confirmed that the design of extant International Standard on Auditing (ISA) 700, Forming an Opinion and Reporting on Financial Statements, which allows flexibility when law or regulation prescribes the form and content of the auditor’s report, should be retained.
-Nevertheless, amongst other matters, the IAASB asked the Task Force to further explore how requirements for the auditor’s report, including the use of titles, subtitles and headings, could achieve an appropriate balance between consistency and relevance.
+In relation to the "building blocks" approach, the IAASB confirmed that the design of extant ISA 700, which allows flexibility when law or regulation prescribes the form and content of the auditor’s report, should be retained.
+Nevertheless, among other matters, the IAASB asked the Task Force to further explore how requirements for the auditor’s report, including the use of titles, subtitles and headings, could achieve an appropriate balance between consistency and relevance.

 The IAASB reaffirmed its commitment to developing an exposure draft of proposed revised auditor reporting standards by June 2013.
 It also noted the importance of alignment, to the extent practicable, with others currently addressing auditor reporting, including the EC, FRC and PCAOB.

-At its February 2013 meeting, the IAASB further deliberated issues relating to the concept of auditor commentary introduced in its June 2012 Invitation to Comment (ITC), Improving the Auditor’s Report.
-Amongst other matters, the IAASB supported the following:
+At its February 2013 meeting (Agenda Item 2), the IAASB further deliberated issues relating to the concept of AC introduced in the June 2012 ITC, Improving the Auditor’s Report.
+Among other matters, the IAASB supported the following:

 - A revised objective of the auditor for purposes of determining additional information to be included in the auditor’s report, as follows: “The objective of the auditor, having formed an opinion on the financial statements, is to communicate in the auditor’s report those matters that, in the auditor’s professional judgment, were of most significance in the audit of the financial statements.”
-The objective would be included in a proposed new International Standard on Auditing (ISA), tentatively labeled ISA 701, Communicating Key Audit Matters in the Independent Auditor's Report.
+The objective would be included in a proposed new ISA, tentatively labeled ISA 701, Communicating Key Audit Matters in the Independent Auditor's Report.

 The IAASB noted that the revised objective is not intended to signal a shift away from significant matters in the financial statements.
 Rather, it is intended to articulate a focus in the auditor’s thought process of selecting matters to report based on the audit performed, with reference to the disclosures in the financial statements as appropriate, thereby enhancing users’ understanding of the entity based on insights from further information about the audit.